YayoiHabami/IGESio/docs/entities/entities.md

 > Ancestor class:
 > ```plaintext
-> IEntityIdentifier <── EntityBase <── CopiousDataBase
+> IEntityIdentifier <── IGeometry <── EntityBase <── CopiousDataBase
 > ```

 This is the base class for all Copious Data related classes.
 It does not implement interfaces such as `ICurve`.
 An instance of this class is generated for form numbers not implemented in this library.